Skip to content

 182. Progress on commitment to ethical conduct and prohibition of corruption?

-The company reports that it provided two hours of anti-corruption training to its existing employees in 2022 and also conducted ethical recruitment training with its suppliers.
+The company reports that it provided two hours of anti-corruption training to 6% of its total employees.
+Additionally, it conducted ethical recruitment training for its suppliers in Medan.

 • P